NPacha/NicolesChocolates/unit_3/w16d02/instructor_notes/readme.md

 1. Get started with Heroku
 1. Create app on heroku
 1. Attach MongoDB Atlas
-1. Update code for heroku & mongolab
+1. Update code for heroku & mongodbAtlas
-1. Push git to heroku
+1. git push to heroku for deployment

 ## New Github Enterprise Repository